cnsuhao/engine1/docs/Markdown/MainPageFAQ.md

 The engine has a modular architecture to reduce costs for applications that need a physiology engine and want to develop or extend a physiology model.

 This architecture contains :
-- A @ref CDM containing set of classes and generic algorithms for lumped parameter physiology modeling
+- A @ref CDM containing a library of classes and generic algorithms for lumped parameter physiology modeling
 - A standard @ref physeng for controlling a physiology engine via these CDM objects

 We created a @ref SDK (SDK) to help developers integrate